Coronavirus (COVID-19) FAQ

 Patients without insurance will be charged our competitive self-pay visit fee of $99 plus the cost of the rapid antigen test ($25) totaling $124.

 Confirmatory diagnostic swab testing for patients with positive rapids are performed at no additional charge.
 However, patients may receive a bill from the lab for the processing of confirmatory diagnostic e-swab tests.

 If you are uninsured, A visit with our provider for a COVID-19 diagnostic e-swab is $99 & a visit for an anti-body test is $75.
-If both a diagnostic & antibody test is deemed appropriate during your visit, you will only be responsible for our $99 self-pay visit fee.
+If both a diagnostic & antibody test are deemed appropriate during your visit, you will only be responsible for our $99 self-pay visit fee.
 In all cases, you may receive a bill from our lab partner.